Truth In Utah's History Of First Nations Peoples

 The writer is Indigenous Day Award recipient Phillip B Gottfredson, the author of My Journey to Understand Black Hawk's Mission of Peace.

-Throughout my two decades long research into the history of First Nations in Utah, I have repeatedly encountered disheartening narratives shared by members of the LDS church, perpetuating harmful stereotypes and placing blame on Native communities.
-The refrain echoes, "We have given the Indians every opportunity to succeed, yet they choose a life of dependency on government support, succumbing to addiction, poverty, and despair.
+Throughout my two-decades-long research into the history of First Nations in Utah, I have repeatedly encountered disheartening narratives shared by members of the LDS church, perpetuating harmful stereotypes and placing blame on Native communities.
+The same old refrain echoes, "We have given the Indians every opportunity to succeed, yet they choose a life of dependency on government support, succumbing to addiction, poverty, and despair.
 It's their own fault."
 This assertion couldn't be further from the truth.
+It's our responsibility to challenge these harmful stereotypes and work towards a more accurate and respectful portrayal of Native communities.

 Quoting from the Salt Lake Tribune article by Lisa Shencker November 25, 2009: For many people of color, education - far from being a tool for uplift - was a bludgeon, designed to strip culture, difference, language from non-white children and to "civilize" them with the master narrative of U.S. history.
 For Native people, this calculated cultural genocide was done with force, as Native children were taken from their families and sent to government boarding schools designed to "Kill the Indian, Save the Man."